PetaBox: History

-The first 100 terabyte rack became operational at the European Archive in June 2004.
-The second 80 terabyte rack became operational in San Francisco that same year.
-The Internet Archive then spun off its PetaBox production to the newly formed company Capricorn Technologies.
+The first 100 terabyte rack became operational in Amsterdam at the Internet Archive's European arm, the Stichting Internet Archive (SIA), in June 2004.
+The second 80 terabyte rack became operational in their main San Francisco location that same year.
+The Internet Archive then spun off its Petabox production to the newly-formed company Capricorn Technologies.

-Between 2004 and 2007, Capricorn replicated the Internet Archive's deployment of the PetaBox for major academic institutions, digital preservationists, government agencies, high-performance computing (HPC) and major research sites, medical imaging providers, digital image repositories, storage outsourcing sites, and other enterprises.
+Between 2004 and 2007, Capricorn replicated the Internet Archive's deployment of the Petabox for major academic institutions, digital preservationists, government agencies, high-performance computing (HPC) and major research sites, medical imaging providers, digital image repositories, storage outsourcing sites, and other enterprises.
 Their largest product uses 750 gigabyte disks.
-In 2007 the Internet Archive data center housed approximately three petabytes of PetaBox storage technology.
+In 2007, the Internet Archive data center housed approximately three petabytes of Petabox storage technology.

-As of 2010, the fourth version of the PetaBox was in operation.
-Its general specifications are: